West Australian Football League: Post-war period

-Western Australian football was particularly strong during the years immediately following World War II.
-The state side enjoyed unparalleled success, downing Victoria in each of the first three post war meetings as well as enjoying the better of their encounters with South Australia.
+Western Australian football was particularly strong during the years immediately after World War II.
+The state side had unparalleled success, downing Victoria in each of the first three post-war meetings as well and defeating South Australia.

-In the late 1940s and early 1950s, there were several attempts at expansion of the league.
-WANFL secretary Billy Orr supported the admission of teams from Inglewood and South Perth.
-In 1951 the league established a separate recruiting district in Inglewood in anticipation of a new club being established at Inglewood Oval.
-The Inglewood Football Club was established in 1953, with support from three local amateur clubs and former East Perth player Herbie Screaigh.
-In the same year it applied for admission to the WANFL reserves competition from the following season.
-However, by 1954 the league had instead announced that it would expand East Perth's zone to include the Inglewood district.
+Several attempts were made to expand the league during the late 1940s and early 1950s, and WANFL secretary Billy Orr supported the admission of teams from Inglewood and South Perth.
+In 1951, the league established a recruiting district in Inglewood in anticipation of a new club at Inglewood Oval.
+The Inglewood Football Club was established in 1953 with support from three local amateur clubs and former East Perth player Herbie Screaigh.
+That year, it applied for admission to the WANFL reserves league for the following season.
+By 1954, however, the league had announced that it would expand East Perth's zone to include the Inglewood district.

-In 1952, the Avon Valley Football Association applied to enter a team in the WANFL, following concerns about its players being poached by Perth-based teams.
-It would have been based at Northam's Jubilee Oval.
-The proposal was raised again in 1954 but did not proceed.

-South Fremantle were without dispute one of the strongest teams in Australia during much of the period 1947 to 1954, not only winning six premierships but also defeating many touring sides from Victoria and South Australia.

-From 1956 to 1961 it would be East Perth's turn to dominate the WAFL with them featuring in all six Grand Finals of this period and coming out with three victories.
-Their team featured Graham Farmer who would leave at the end of the 1961 season and carve out a reputation in the VFL as one of the game's greatest ever players.